 - Set up various summer programs.
 The kids can choose which programs they want depending on affordability and location.
 Try to spread the sessions out evenly throughout the summer.
-Those weeks plan the bulk of your work.
+On those weeks, plan the bulk of your work.

 - Plan workdays while the kids, depending on their age, arrange to have a friend over.
-The other days plan day trips and do not count on working.
-After all, being a Mom is the most important job.
+On the other days, plan day trips and don’t count on working.
+After all, being a mom is the most important job.

 - Start a beach or play club with a friend and share watching the kids while you bring along the laptop.

-Dana Sacco of Ashburn, VA secret weapons are:
+Dana Sacco of Ashburn, Virginia, says some secret weapons are:

-- Try to have everything planned out and let your current customers know if you are going to be “out of the office” (i.e. having a play day or going on vacation).
+- Try to have everything planned out and let your current customers know if you’re going to be “out of the office” (such as having a play day or going on vacation).

 - Get a used laptop to take on vacations or outings.